powergo/pytracking/README.rst

 ------------------

 You can send a POST request to a webhook with the tracking result.
-The webhook feature just package the tracking result as a json string in the POST body.
+The webhook feature just packages the tracking result as a json string in the POST body.
 It also sets the content encoding to ``application/json``.

 To use the webhook feature, you must install pytracking with